 While the discovery of any new, Earth-like planets can tingle our spines, these planets are particularly exciting because they are close to Earth.
 They are just 235 trillion miles away, to be exact.
-That’s forty years away, travelling at the speed of light.
-A hop, skip, and jump away in space travel terms.
-Yes, there is a possibility of a habitable planet with water, and it’s only a warp-drive away.
-And perhaps this is a good thing, because looking at our track record with the planet we currently inhabit, I think it may take us a few years to learn how to responsibly use water.
+That’s forty years away, traveling at the speed of light.
+A hop, skip and jump away in space travel terms.
+Yes, there is a possibility of a habitable planet with water, and it’s only a warp drive away.
+And perhaps this is a good thing because looking at our track record with the planet we currently inhabit, I think it may take us a few years to learn how to responsibly use water.

 Yes, I wish this piece could just be about aliens, that I could enjoy the discovery of seven new planets without the backdrop of an environmental crisis on our own planet.
 I wish I could spend my time researching the viability of us actually building a ship capable of warp drive (or, perhaps, ludicrous speed!), rather than researching the legislative reversal that threatens our streams.
 But this is a blog for river lovers, and the opportunity for comparison is just too clear.

 Just a week before ‘Aliens!’ made the headlines, I noted a smaller piece of news, which barely snuck in behind the recent slew of political controversies.
 The story, as Vox headlined it: “Why Trump just killed a rule restricting coal companies from dumping waste in streams”.
 The truth is, Trump had little to do with it.
 Both the house and the senate voted to throw out the recently enacted ‘Stream Protection Rule’, and the president only signed the bill.